How to keep Singapore Airlines KrisFlyer miles from expiring

-Singapore Airlines miles have a firm use-by date, and for many frequent flyers that date is drawing near…
+Singapore Airlines miles have a firm use-by date, and knowing exactly when that is can save you from missing out.

 Singapore Airlines KrisFlyer miles are among of the world’s most popular and highly-valued airline loyalty currencies.